 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, particularly in the discussion under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Examples of forward-looking statements include, but are not limited to, statements regarding future business, future results of operations or financial condition, new or planned features, products or services, or management strategies.
 You can identify these forward-looking statements by words such as "may," "will," "would," "should," "could," "expect," "anticipate," "believe," "estimate," "intend," "plan" and other similar expressions.
 However, not all forward-looking statements contain these words.
-These forward-looking statements include, among others, those discussed under the caption "Risk Factors" in our most recently filed Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission, or the SEC, on February 22, 2018, and in our consolidated financial statements, related notes, and the other information appearing elsewhere in such report, this report on Form 10-Q and our other filings with the SEC.
+These forward-looking statements involve risks and uncertainties that could cause our actual results to differ materially from those expressed or implied in our forward-looking statements.
+Such risks and uncertainties include, among others, those discussed under the caption "Risk Factors" in our most recently filed Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission, or the SEC, on February 22, 2018, in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2018, which was filed with the SEC on August 1, 2018, and in our consolidated financial statements, related notes, and the other information appearing elsewhere in such reports, this report on Form 10-Q and our other filings with the SEC.
 Given these risks and uncertainties, you should not place undue reliance on these forward-looking statements.
 We do not intend, and, except as required by law, we undertake no obligation, to update any of our forward-looking statements after the date of this report to reflect actual results or future events or circumstances.

 Unless the context otherwise indicates, references in this Quarterly Report on Form 10-Q to the terms "Shutterstock," "the Company," "we," "our" and "us" refer to Shutterstock, Inc. and its subsidiaries.
-"Shutterstock," "Offset," "Bigstock," "Rex Features," "PremiumBeat" and "Webdam" and their logos are registered trademarks and are the property of Shutterstock, Inc. or one of our subsidiaries.
+"Shutterstock," "Offset," "Bigstock," "Rex Features" and "PremiumBeat" and their logos are registered trademarks and are the property of Shutterstock, Inc. or one of our subsidiaries.
 All other trademarks, service marks and trade names appearing in this Quarterly Report on Form 10-Q are the property of their respective owners.